Kitware/SMTK/doc/userguide/resource/concepts.rst

 Key Concepts
 ============

-There are two base classes holding provenance metadata:
+There are three base classes holding provenance metadata:

+:smtk:`PersistentObject <smtk::resource::PersistentObject>`
+  serves as a base class for any object that will be serialized to/from file storage (and is thus persistent across runs of your SMTK application).
+  Any such object must have a UUID and provide a name (the default implementation simply stringifies the UUID to produce a name, but this is not user friendly).
+Inheritance is used to specialize the type of information held by a persistent object (i.e., is it geometric data? does it conform to a schema? what methods provide access?).

 :smtk:`Resource <smtk::resource::Resource>`
   instances correspond to files and thus have a URL.
-  Each resource also has a UUID and a type.
+  Each resource also has a UUID (since it inherits PersistentObject) and a type.
   Resources may also provide access to a resource of components (see below) present in the file, indexed by UUID.